glpi-project/docdev/source/devapi/mainobjects.rst

 CommonDBConnexity
 ^^^^^^^^^^^^^^^^^

 This class factorizes database relation and inheritance stuff.
 It inherits from `CommonDBTM`_.
-The class is in the ``src/CommonDBConnexity.php`` file.

 It is not designed to be used directly, see `CommonDBChild`_ and `CommonDBRelation`_.

 CommonDBChild
 ^^^^^^^^^^^^^

 This class manages simple relations.
 It inherits from `CommonDBConnexity`_.
-The class is in the ``src/CommonDBChild.php`` file.

 This object will help you to define and manage parent/child relations.

 CommonDBRelation
 ^^^^^^^^^^^^^^^^

 This class manages relations.
 It inherits from `CommonDBConnexity`_.
-The class is in the ``src/CommonDBRelation.php`` file.

 Unlike `CommonDBChild`_; it is designed to declare more :ref:`complex relations; as defined in the database model <complex-relations>`.
 This is therefore more complex thant just using a simple relation; but it also offers many more possibilities.